talhavarol-dev/30DaysofSwift/README.md

 # 30DaysofSwift

 ## Hi Community ##
-I am Talha VAROL, In this repo, I will try to make 30 swift projects created by Allen Wang.
+I'm Talha VAROL, I'm trying to be an ios developer.
+In this repo I will try to do 30 Swift projects created by Allen Wang.
 I try to practice a lot while learning Swift.
+Thanks for inspiring me :)

 ## Project Index & GIF Showcase ##